Joalor64GH/BEAT-Engine/README.md

 In case you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml

 _____________________________________
 ### BEAT!
-Crew
+Devs
 * Luisinhi010, Gui-iago - Coding/Mania Charts
-* aquastrikr, NooBZiiTo - Arts and Animations
+* aquastrikr, NooBZiiTo,  - Arts and Animations
-* a gorila guy - Secret Covers
+* a gorila guy - Secret Stuff

 ### Contributors
 * Asho - Rich Presence Header Design
 * Salt for Some Reason - Logo
+* El_Cyaan - Guns Mania Chart
 * LeNinethGames - Menu Remix

 ### Special Thanks